 MoEngage Analytics provides two different types of cohort analysis - Retention Cohort and Return Visits.
 You can access this on the chart.

-Retention Cohorts provide the percentage of users retained till the selected day.
+Retention Cohorts provide the percentage of users retained (at least) till the selected day.
+Some of these users can also be retained for more duration.
 These are the users who performed the return event until the selected day or later.
 You can choose to replace ‘day’ with any level of granularity such as Hour, Week or Month.

 Return Visits show the percentage of users, who come back and perform the return event on a specific day.
-This can also be seen as, the percentage of users, who were away from the app/website until the selected day.
+This can also be seen as, the percentage of users, who did not perform the return event until the selected day.
+This implies how much time users are taking to perform the return event.
 Again, you can choose to replace ‘day’ with any level of granularity such as Hour, Week or Month.

 For the example provided in the image given below, user installed the app (first event) on Day 0.
 User did not perform the Purchase (return-event) on Day 1 & Day 2, she is counted as inactive on Day 1 & Day 2.
 On Day 3, when she performed Purchase (return-event) for the very first time, she is counted as a returned user on Day 3.
 We do not consider what happens after Day 3 as this analysis only provides how long the user was away from the app, came back and performed the returned event.